-- 1. Add fuel stabilizer following the manufacturer's instructions. - After adding a fuel stabilizer, run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - Stop the engine, and turn the fuel valve to the OFF position.
-This turns off the fuel flow between the fuel tank and the carburetor.
+- 1. Add fuel stabilizer following manufacturer's instructions. - After adding a fuel stabilizer, run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - 3.
+Turn the engine OFF and turn the fuel valve to the OFF position (see page 28).